-The objects of hoarding are typically high-denomination, stable, and prestigious banknotes—such as U.S. dollars or euros—often held by individuals who live far from the regions where these currencies are considered legal tender.
-The conclusion that these notes are being hoarded is supported by several data points.
-This pattern of hoarding is further underscored by the fact that most of the circulating banknotes are in high denominations of fifty or one hundred dollars or euros.
-Since such notes are relatively cumbersome for everyday transactions, this preference suggests that their holders are not using them for routine payments but rather storing them for emergency use or as an alternative form of savings
+The objects of money hoarding are typically high-denomination, stable, and prestigious banknotes, such as U.S. dollars or euros, often held by individuals who live far from the regions where these currencies are legal tender.
+The fact that most circulating banknotes are in high denominations, such as fifty or one hundred dollars or euros, implies that they are being hoarded rather than used to purchase goods.
+Such notes are relatively cumbersome for everyday transactions, and their holders appear to be storing them for emergency use or as an alternative form of savings

-What is it about the media bias of digital payment methods that drives the motivation to hoard physical banknotes?
-In line with the media ecology framework that guides this book, I would argue that digital payment methods suffer from a lack of differentiation.
-Research indicates that the physical boundaries of digital money are porous: no financial action can be completed without the involvement of an intermediary—typically a bank, app, or platform—with the authority to act on behalf of the account holder and often, to charge fees for each transaction.
+What is the media bias of digital payment methods that drives the hoarding of physical banknotes?
+In line with the media ecology framework that guides this book, I argue that digital payment methods lack differentiation.
+Research indicates that the physical boundaries of digital money are porous.
+No financial action can be completed without the involvement of an intermediary, typically a bank, an application, or a platform authorized to act on behalf of the account holder and often, to charge transaction fees.
 Moreover, these systems can be accessed or altered without the account holder’s immediate awareness .
-These problems mean that digital assets can also be exposed to oversight by government authorities, who can monitor financial movements, as well as to the risk of cybercrime, in which hackers or fraudsters may gain access.
+These features mean that digital assets can be subject to government oversight, as authorities can monitor financial movements, and are also exposed to cybercrime risks, including unauthorized access by hackers or fraudsters.

-By contrast, physical cash, particularly in the form of paper banknotes, carries a different media bias one that offers what Scott (2022) calls immediate finality: A wad of banknotes held at home, in one’s pocket, or in a safe symbolizes not only possession, but also an almost absolute degree of control, autonomy, and freedom.
+By contrast, physical cash, particularly in the form of paper banknotes, carries a different media bias, one that offers what Scott (2022) calls immediate finality.
+A wad of banknotes held at home, in one’s pocket, or in a safe symbolizes not only possession, but also an almost absolute degree of control, autonomy, and freedom.
 Cash transactions leave no trace.
 No institution can know when money changes hands, monitor how much someone has stored at home, or access those funds without the person’s awareness.
 Nor can any authority drain an individual's reserve or transfer their funds without consent.
-In other words, hoarding and using cash enables people to carve out a private monetary space—one that exists outside the surveillance of the state and does not allow banks or corporations to profit simply from its use.
+Thus, hoarding and using cash enables people to carve out a private monetary space, one that exists outside the state's surveillance and does not allow banks or corporations to profit from its use.

-Against this backdrop , in recent years, a covert campaign waged by powerful economic and political actors against the continued circulation of physical cash has intensified.
-At first glance, this appears to be a convergence of interests between those whose business models are undermined by cash transactions and government authorities seeking greater oversight of monetary flows.
-While earlier efforts consisted of isolated measures—such as refusing to accept cash in certain businesses, limiting ATM withdrawals, eliminating cashier services in bank branches, or legally capping the amount permitted for cash payments—over the past decade this has evolved into a more coordinated and widespread initiative.
-A broad coalition of economic and political stakeholders is now actively promoting the elimination of physical cash altogether, advancing a vision of a “cashless society.”
-The explicit and publicly stated rationale behind this agenda is the claim that cash facilitates criminal activity and terrorism, and that eliminating it would enhance transparency and economic security.
+In recent years, the covert campaign waged by powerful economic and political actors against the continued circulation of physical cash has intensified.
+This campaign represents a convergence of interests between those whose business models are undermined by cash transactions and government authorities seeking greater oversight of monetary flows.
+Earlier efforts consisted of isolated measures, such as refusing to accept cash in certain businesses, limiting ATM withdrawals, eliminating cashier services in bank branches, or legally capping the amount permitted for cash payments.
+However, over the past decade, this has evolved into a more coordinated and widespread initiative.
+A broad coalition of economic and political actors is now actively promoting the elimination of physical cash altogether, advancing a vision of a “cashless society.”
+The explicit, publicly stated rationale behind this agenda is that cash facilitates criminal activity and terrorism, and that eliminating it would enhance transparency and economic security.

-Legislative efforts to restrict the use of cash have faced considerable public opposition, including the emergence of protest movements.
-In Sweden, for example—one of the leading countries in the transition to a cashless society—the majority of citizens expressed resistance to such measures.
+Legislative efforts to restrict cash use have faced considerable public opposition, and several protest movements have emerged.
+In Sweden, one of the leading countries in the transition to a cashless society, the majority of citizens expressed resistance to this initiative.